groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/11_DataTypes.md

 ---
 title:	Data types
-status:	in-progress
+status:	draft
-description:	Groovy does a good job of working out what sort of variable your using (numbers, strings, booleans etc) but let's look at what's going on under the hood.
+description:	Groovy does a good job of working out what sort of variable you're using (numbers, strings, booleans etc) but let's look at what's going on under the hood.
 ...

 Groovy does not preclude the programmer from explicitly declaring a data type, particularly when it would be pertinent to constrain the values being managed.
 Furthermore, knowledge of data types is very useful for a number of reasons: